stackabletech/docker-images/.github/ISSUE_TEMPLATE/update-base-ubi-rust-builders.md

   This template contains instructions specific to updating this product and/or container image(s).
 title: >-
-  chore(ubi-rust-builders): Update container images ahead of Stackable Release YY.M.X
+  chore(ubi-rust-builders): Update image for YY.M.X
 labels: []
 # Currently, projects cannot be assigned via front-matter.
 projects: ['stackabletech/10']